Share This Guide

 No matter where your employees are, whether in the office or working from home, they can still connect and make contact through the hosted PBX system.
 This is a preferred system for companies who have remote workers and employees who are constantly on the move.

-With a hosted PBX, businesses can adapt their system as their business grows and develops.
+Businesses can adapt their system as their business grows and develops.
 For example, if your number of employees rises or drops, you can add or remove lines and extensions through web-based portals.

 Easy to use